Sabicool/Medicine/01 Disciplines/Psychiatry/Topics/Mental State Examination.md

 > [!Example]
 > Lisa showed insight and judgement.
 She was willing to consider that the experiences she was having could be due to a recurrence of her mental illness and was agreeable to the Mental Health Service being contacted for further assessment.
+- Intellectual insight is when they are aware of the harm/benefit of something (e.g. they know that alcohol is hurting them)

 # Sources
 - https://tnicholson2013.wordpress.com/wp-content/uploads/2014/01/msedvdbookletoct2011highresolution.pdf